-- If a director was not in office at the time of the Company's 2019 Annual General Meeting (the "2019 Meeting") and was not elected to office at the 2019 Meeting, the director must stand for re-election at this Meeting pursuant to the Company's Articles. - In that case, and in order to preserve the 2-2-1 structure of the staggered Board, assuming the director is elected by the shareholders at this Meeting, the term of office of the director will next expire in that year in which the term of office of the predecessor director would have expired, had the predecessor not resigned.
-If the term of office of the predecessor would have expired in 2020 as so determined, the term of office of the new director, assuming he is elected this year, does not expire again until the 2023 Annual General Meeting.
+- If a director was not in office at the time of the Company's 2020 Annual General Meeting (the "2020 Meeting") and was not elected to office at the 2020 Meeting, the director must stand for re-election at this Meeting pursuant to the Company's Articles. - In that case, and in order to preserve the 2-2-1 structure of the staggered Board, assuming the director is elected by the shareholders at this Meeting, the term of office of the director will next expire in that year in which the term of office of the predecessor director would have expired, had the predecessor not resigned.
+If the term of office of the predecessor would have expired in 2021 as so determined, the term of office of the new director, assuming he is elected this year, does not expire again until the 2024 Annual General Meeting.

 The Structural Exception does not apply with respect to any of the five current members of the Board.
-The Company's Board of Directors, upon the recommendation of the Nominating/Corporate Governance Committee, has nominated (1) Douglas Marohn to stand for re-election as a director at the Meeting, to hold office for a term of two year expiring at the 2022 Annual General Meeting of Shareholders, and until his successor has been duly elected and qualified and (2) Jeremy Q. Zhu to stand for re-election as a director at the Meeting, to hold office for a term of the 2023 Annual General Meeting of Shareholders, and until his successor has been duly elected and particle at the 2023 Annual General Meeting of Shareholders, and until his successor has been duly elected and particle.
+The Company's Board of Directors, upon the recommendation of the Nominating/Corporate Governance Committee, has nominated (1) Robin J. Hastings to stand for re-election as a director at the Meeting, to hold office for a term of three years expiring at the 2024 Annual General Meeting of Shareholders, and until his successor has been duly elected and qualified and (2) Jeffrey Royal to stand for re-election as a director at the Meeting, to hold office for a term of three years expiring at the 2024 Annual General Meeting of Shareholders, and until his successor has been duly elected and qualified.
 No other person has been nominated by the Board to stand for election as a director at the Meeting.